 - Developed an Operational Guideline for the Treatment of Victim Witnesses at the ICC

 - Conducted workshops, seminars and technical assistance projects for policy makers in China, Gabon, Jamaica and Samoa to encourage ratification of the Rome Statute

 Supporting Criminal Procedure Reform in China

-Starting in 1994 ICCLR began a long and productive relationship assisting the Government of China to modernize its criminal procedure policies.
-Over the next 15 years ICCLR engaged in dozens of capacity building and technical assistance projects.
-Among of the results of these collaborations were:
+Starting in 1995 ICCLR began a long and productive relationship assisting the Government of China to modernize its criminal procedure policies.
+Over the next 17 years ICCLR engaged in dozens of capacity building and technical assistance projects.
+Among the results of these collaborations were:

 - Development of China’s first Legal Aid Programs

 - 15 Sets of criminal law legislative and policy reform recommendations created by ICCLR, helping to inform 34 reform measures over the course of the project

-- Over 150 seminars, lectures, workshops, conferences, study tours and consultations
+- Organized and delivered over 200 seminars, lectures, workshops, conferences, and study tours

 - Increased capacity of China’s criminal justice system to prosecute embezzlement and bribery cases